GIFTSABIITI/GIFTSABIITI/README.md

 - 👋 Hi, I’m @GIFTSABIITI
 - 👀 I’m interested in ...COMPUTER SCIENCE
 - 🌱 I’m currently learning ...
-WEB DEVELOPMENT
+Programming Operating Systems
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-ON MY EMAIL
+Giftmartha47@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...🌈 Pronouns: they/them

-- ⚡ Fun fact: ...PASSION
+- ⚡ Fun fact: ...The Linux Kernel has over 30 million lines of code, with nearly 98% of it written in the C programming language.

 <!---
 GIFTSABIITI/GIFTSABIITI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.